nuxt/docs/en/api/configuration-render.md

 Some URL rewrites might not respect the prefix.

 ## dist

 - Type: `Object`
   - Default: `{ maxAge: '1y', index: false }`

-The options used for serving distribution files.
+> Options used for serving distribution files.
 Only applicable in production.

 See [serve-static](https://www.npmjs.com/package/serve-static) docs for possible options.

 ## csp

-> Use this to configure to load external resources of Content-Security-Policy

 - Type: `Boolean` or `Object`
   - Default: `false`

+> Use this to configure to load external resources of Content-Security-Policy

 Example (`nuxt.config.js`)